Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Acknowledgements

 \section{Acknowledgements}

+We thank the second referee for helpful comments that have greatly improved the manuscript.
 We thank Kelly Denney, Stephan Frank, Catherine Grier, Matthias Dietrich, Jan Skowron, and Richard Pogge for many helpful discussions.
 YZ is supported by an OSU Distinguished University Fellowship, CSK is supported by NSF Grant AST-1009756, SK is supported from (FP7/2007-2013)/ERC grant agreement no. 246678 awarded by the European Research Council under the European Community's Seventh Framework Programme to the OGLE project, and BMP is supported by NSF grant AST-1008882.